Why these species?

 Without a change in practice, the huge investment going into forest restoration is unlikely to benefit the threatened trees found in southern Brazil.

-Working with our local partner, Sociedade Chauá (Chauá), our strategy is to catalyse a change in restoration practice, engaging with the nurseries and planting organisations working in the Araucaria forest to increase the number of threatened tree species they grow and plant.
-We will address key factors that currently limit the use of threatened species, including knowledge on how to grow them, availability of seed and awareness and motivation of the groups buying trees for restoration.
-To achieve this, we are carrying out the following actions:
+Between 2012-2020, in partnership with local NGO Sociedade Chauá (Chauá), we catalysed a change in restoration practice, engaging with the nurseries and planting organisations working in the Araucaria forest to increase the number of threatened tree species they grow and plant.
+We addressed key factors that previously limited the use of threatened species, including knowledge on how to grow them, availability of seed and awareness and motivation of the groups buying trees for restoration.
+To achieve this, we carried out the following actions:

-- Conduct research on where to find, when to collect seed from and how to grow and plant out threatened tree species from across the Araucaria forest.
+- Conducted research on where to find and when to collect seed from and how to grow and plant out threatened tree species from across the Araucaria forest.

-- Grow threatened trees in Chauá’s nursery and plant them out across the Araucaria forest, providing an example for others to follow.
+- Propagated threatened trees in Chauá’s nursery and planted them out across the Araucaria forest, providing an example for others to follow.

-- Provide training to other nurseries, helping them to grow more threatened tree species and therefore increasing supply of seedlings available for tree-planters.
+- Provided training to other nurseries, helping them to grow more threatened tree species and therefore increasing supply of seedlings available for tree planters.

-- Encourage farmers, businesses, NGOS and universities to plant out a wider range of threatened trees across the landscape.
+- Encouraged farmers, businesses, NGOS and universities to plant out a wider range of threatened trees across the landscape.

-Our work is leading to real changes in restoration practice in southern Brazil, with more than 20,000 seedlings, from 40 different threatened species, planted out across the region by 25 other planting projects (ran by farmers, NGOs, businesses and universities).
-Through our engagement, these groups have shifted from growing a small selection of common species, to a wider selection of threatened species.
+Our work contributed to real changes in restoration practice in southern Brazil, with more than 50,000 seedlings, from 40 different threatened species, planted out across the region by 27 other planting projects (ran by farmers, NGOs, businesses and universities).
+Through our engagement, these groups have shifted from growing a small selection of common species to a wider selection of threatened species.

 Furthermore, 11 other tree nurseries have added threatened species into their production, following training from Chauá.
 Chauá is providing ongoing support to these nurseries, helping them to access seed from a range of species, and providing training in germination techniques